 - Stud frames and trusses $25,000 (included all bearers and joists)

 Also ask the person quoting to provide a list of all items "not" included in the final cost as some things may have been left-out or are unknown such as structural or geotechnical engineering requirements.

 After providing as much information as possible to your builder or quantity surveyor you should receive a well thought out quotation.
 Unfortunatly this does not always occur, so remember: the more questions you ask the better informed you will be.
 Here are a few questions that are essential in finalising your quotation:

 Does the quote include:

 - Water tanks and under slab for water tank, grey water recycling

 - Engineers fees

 - Home warranty insurance

-- The builders percentage (for project management) is usually around 10% of the construction cost
+- Builder fees - the builders percentage (for project management) is usually around 10% of the construction cost

 - Site preparation (land fill, demolition of an existing house, excavation)